Reverse Mortgages

 Background

 Foreclosures: Another program challenge relates to borrowers who used HECMs as loans of last resort when there were no other options available.
 At one point, households facing potential foreclosure on a “forward” mortgage were able to use a HECM to tap into the equity in their home to pay off the forward mortgage and avoid foreclosure.
 With a forward mortgage, monthly payments often include escrows for property taxes and homeowner’s insurance.
 But most reverse mortgage borrowers are responsible for making those payments directly, as well as for paying homeowners association dues and assessments.
 This can prove difficult for borrowers who previously were accustomed to having their mortgage servicer make these payments.
 Today, some of these borrowers appear to be having difficulty making required payments for taxes, insurance, and homeowners association dues and assessments.
 This puts them at risk of foreclosure.
-As of March 2016, 89,064 HECM loans were in technical default for failure to make one or more of these required payments.
+As of March 2016, over 89,000 HECM loans were in technical default for failure to make one or more of these required payments.

 In 2011, HUD provided loss mitigation guidance and procedures for dealing with delinquent loans.
 In order to decrease the risk of foreclosure, HUD has allowed borrowers in technical default who have not made required tax or insurance payments to repay the money they owe over a five-year period.
 HUD now permits but does not require repayment plans to be offered to borrowers even after the loan has gone into foreclosure.
 Servicers differ on whether and how they offer loss mitigation plans.
 As a result, borrowers’ loss mitigation opportunities depend in part on the policies of their loan servicer.

 HECM underwriting requirements: To address the defaults in the HECM program, HUD added new underwriting requirements.
 Lenders must examine a borrower’s credit history, income, and expenses to determine whether the borrower can afford to pay taxes and insurance on an ongoing basis.
 Borrowers must have a specified amount of income left over after paying those expenses.
-If not, lenders must set aside part of the loan to pay for property taxes and homeowners’ insurance.
+If not, lenders must set aside part of the loan to pay for property taxes and homeowners insurance.
 The set-aside will be large enough to cover those costs over the life expectancy of the youngest borrower.

 To protect spouses, HECMs must be underwritten to the age of the youngest spouse, even if the spouse is not a borrower.
 The nonborrowing spouse may remain in the home if the borrowing spouse dies.
 But they cannot access any additional reverse mortgage proceeds after the borrower dies.
 Other conditions must also be met.
-For example, the spouse must certify annually that they reside in the home.
+For example, the surviving spouse must certify annually that they reside in the home.
 The spouse also must prove that they have met the loan obligations, such as paying property taxes and insurance.

 This policy does not affect loans with nonborrowing spouses made prior to August 2014.
 For these loans, HUD gives the lender the discretion to allow an eligible nonborrowing spouse to stay in the home when certain requirements are met, including strict deadlines.

 Housing counseling: Housing counseling is a major consumer protection for reverse mortgage borrowers.
 Prospective HECM borrowers must receive counseling before they can apply for a loan.
 This is essential, as reverse mortgages are complex mortgage loans.
 Even the most sophisticated borrowers may have difficulty understanding them.
 They are not suitable for all homeowners age 62 and older.
 HECM counselors report that two or more hours are needed to cover all topics required by the counseling protocol.
-In contrast, other housing counselors—and specifically many who conduct counseling via telephone—manage to conduct a session in less than one hour.
+In contrast, other housing counselors—specifically many who conduct counseling via telephone—manage to conduct a session in less than one hour.
 Unlike lenders, housing counselors are prohibited from making recommendations to prospective borrowers.
 Their role is to educate, answer questions, and verify that the borrower understands the basics of the loan.

 Although housing counselors cannot recommend a specific course of action, the Consumer Financial Protection Bureau has the authority to develop suitability standards and regulations regarding lender responsibilities.
 Doing so would help ensure that borrowers take out the loans (or find other alternatives) that are best suited to their needs.